List of story structures: Harawi

 Harawi is an ancient traditional genre of Andean music and also indigenous lyric poetry.
-Harawi was widespread in the Inca Empire and now is especially common in countries that were part of it, mainly: Peru, Ecuador, Bolivia.
-Typically, harawi is a moody, soulful slow and melodic song or tune played on the quena (flute).
-The words of harawi speak of love (often unrequited), plight of ordinary peasant, privations of orphans, etc. Melodies are mainly in minor pentatonic scale.
+Harawi was widespread in the Inca Empire and now is especially common in countries that were part of it, mainly: Peru, Ecuador, and Bolivia.
+Typically, harawi is a moody, soulful, slow and melodic song or tune played on the quena (flute).
+The words of harawi speak of love (often unrequited), the plight of ordinary peasants, privations of orphans, etc. Melodies are mainly in minor pentatonic scale.